Wade-GitHub/start-internet/README.md

 ## Licence

 This script uses the MIT licence.
-I don't really care what you do with this script, but just understand that I'm not responsible for any malicious and/or damaging activity you do with it.
+You can do what you want with this script, but just understand that I'm not responsible for any malicious and/or damaging activity you do with it.